Carthaginian peace: Modern use

+After World War I, Keynes described the Treaty of Versailles as a Carthaginian peace.
+Keynes argued that imposing reparations on Germany beyond its economic capacity would harm the broader European economy; he also criticized statesmen such as Georges Clemenceau, whom he viewed as seeking security through ensuring an economically weak Germany.

+Morgenthau Plan

 The Morgenthau Plan put forward after World War II has also been described as a Carthaginian peace, as it advocated the deindustrialization of Germany.
 It was intended to severely curb the influence of German power in the region and to prevent its remilitarization, as had occurred after World War I (German rearmament and the Remilitarization of the Rhineland).
 The Morgenthau Plan was dropped in favor of the Marshall Plan (1948–1952), which entailed the rebuilding of Western European infrastructure, particularly in West Germany.

 General Lucius D. Clay, a deputy to General Dwight D. Eisenhower and, in 1945, Military Governor of the U.S. Occupation Zone in Germany, would later remark that "there was no doubt that JCS 1067 contemplated the Carthaginian peace which dominated our operations in Germany during the early months of occupation.
 This is while the US was following the Morgenthau Plan."
 Clay would later replace Eisenhower as governor and as commander-in-chief in Europe.
 The Marshall Plan was favored as a revival of the West German economy was considered to be necessary for the recovery of the economy of Europe.
 West Germany was regarded as a key bulwark against the Eastern Bloc.